Writing Coach Rooted in Craft, Clarity, & Intentional Practice

 A draft may be promising but unfocused.
 Revision may feel busy without being productive.
 Or something in the work resists progress, even though the writer can’t yet name why.
 When clarity is missing, effort multiplies and confidence erodes.

 I’m Beth Harger, a Colorado-based writing coach and editor.
-I partner with writers who want to work with intention—to develop craft, make sound decisions, and move projects forward with purpose rather than guesswork.
+I partner with writers who want to work with intention.
+Those who are ready to enhance their craft, make sound decisions, and move projects forward with purpose rather than guesswork.

 Most writers come to me with strong instincts and real commitment, but with unresolved questions about craft, process, decision-making, and more.
 These questions are not signs of failure.
-They’re signs a writer is ready to work more deliberately.
+These are signs that a writer is ready to work more deliberately.

-When we work together, I serve as a clear-minded outside reader.
-I help identify the few issues that matter most, explain why they matter, and offer practical ways to address them.
+When we work together, I help identify the few issues that matter most, explain why they matter, and offer practical ways to address them.
 Sometimes that support takes the form of editorial feedback.
 Sometimes it looks like coaching conversations that strengthen craft and confidence.
-Often, it’s a thoughtful combination of both.
+Often, it’s a combination of both.

-With decades of experience across teaching, design, and business, I bring a perspective shaped by how work is built, not just evaluated.
+With decades of experience across teaching, design, and business, I’ve learned to see both the creative and practical sides of writing.
 Teaching sharpened my ability to diagnose patterns in writing.
 Design trained my eye for structure, flow, and how a reader moves through a text.
-Together, they support an approach grounded in clarity, craft, and respect—for both the writer’s process and the reader’s time.
+Business grounded that work in purpose, audience, and real-world use.
+Together, they support an approach grounded in clarity, craft, and respect for both the writer’s process and the reader’s time.

 MY PHILOSOPHY